Stefan-v-E/MixedMessage/README.md

 # General information
-This script will produce a random message
-*and was made as part of Codecademy's Fullstack path projects*
+This a simple script that will produce a random forecast when run.
+This project is called **Mixed Messages** and is part of *Codecademy's FullStack-track*.
+My main goal was to get used to working with Git/GitHUB, JavaScript and Markdown.

 # Technologies
 Javascript